 Here’s a great visual aid to help you learn more about the Ruffwear Float Coat:

-You should still equip your pup with a life jacket, but consider a less expensive one.
-It might not hold up as well as the Float Coat to constant use, but for a couple outings, the cheaper options could be your best bet.
+A cheaper dog life jacket may not hold up as well as the Ruffwear Float Coat to constant use, but for just a couple of outings, the cheaper option could be your best bet.

 What to read next: